Upcoming System Update: Enrol and RPL

 What Are Unit Rules?

-• Unit Rules define conditions that must be satisfied before a unit can be signed off.
+Unit Rules define conditions that must be met before a unit can be signed off.
+Examples include:

-• The rule is checked automatically when the unit reaches 100%.
+The rule is checked automatically when the unit reaches 100% completion.

 1. Click Quality in the navigation menu.